emilieChnvt/fetchMyFetch/README.md

-This is a repository where I tried GET POSTN PATCH PUT DELETE method
+This is a repository where I tried GET POST PATCH PUT DELETE method